Dainiustver/Planning-App/README.md

-This is the first version of my Planning App.
+This is the second version of my Planning App.
 Currently work in progress :)